mlemlabs/custom-helium-start/README.md

 While you can open `index.html` directly in your browser, it is **better to host it locally** (e.g., using a Python web server: `python -m http.server`) for optimal performance and security.

-### Why is there no config.json?
-I decided against using a separate `config.json` to keep things simple for this public release.
-Using external JSON files would require a web server to bypass certain browser security restrictions.
-By keeping the configuration inside a standard JavaScript file, the project works immediately without extra setup.

 ### Integration with Helium

 Set your custom new tab page by navigating to: